divyajyotiuk/blogposts/ckh93gafr002pyes1gli3gk7a.md

 ## Safari CSS hack

 Browsers have their own way of interpreting code.
 There isn't any universal browser as such.
 Well, it depends on people's choice!
-A good web developer should always check the responsiveness and compatibility of her code on various devices and whether the website is working as expected.
+A good web developer should always check the responsiveness and compatibility of their code on various devices and whether the website is working as expected.
 While developing website, I came across Safari behaving differently.

 Well, on searching I did find that Safari does not support
 ```css